SynchroLux-AI/Machine_Learning/README.md

 <b> K-Means Clustering Algorithm in Machine Learning </b>

-The **K-Means Clustering algorithm** is an unsupervised machine learning technique used for clustering data into groups based on their similarities.
+The <b>K-Means Clustering algorithm</b> is an unsupervised machine learning technique used for clustering data into groups based on their similarities.
 It is particularly useful when you want to identify patterns or groupings in a dataset without predefined labels.
-Below, I'll explain how K-Means works and how it can be applied to the **Iris flower +++dataset**.
+Below, I'll explain how K-Means works and how it can be applied to the <b>Iris flower dataset</b>.

 <b> How K-Means Works </b>